🔗 What is internal linking in SEO? (Direct answer)

 | Sitebulb | Visual internal link analysis | Link flow visualisation, importance scoring, click depth mapping, cluster analysis | From £10.80/mo |

-| Google Search Console | Free internal link reporting | Internal links report showing link counts per page.
-Limited but free and directly from Google. | Free |
+| Google Search Console | Free Google-perspective link reporting | Internal links report showing link counts per page — free and directly from Google | Free |

-| Link Whisper (WordPress) | Automated internal link suggestions within WordPress | AI-powered link suggestions as you write.
-Orphan page detection.
-Broken link alerts. | From $77/yr |
+| Link Whisper (WordPress) | Automated internal link suggestions as you write | AI-powered link suggestions, orphan page detection, broken link alerts | From $77/yr |

-| InLinks | Entity-based internal linking | Uses NLP to suggest internal links based on entity relationships, not just keyword matching. | From $39/mo |
+| InLinks | Entity-based internal linking | Uses NLP to suggest internal links based on entity relationships, not just keyword matching | From $39/mo |

 18. Common Internal Linking Mistakes That Hurt Rankings

-| Mistake | Why It Hurts | Impact | Fix |
+| Mistake | Why It Hurts | Severity | Fix |

 |---|---|---|---|